auremoser/leadership-training/README.md

     ![create](/img/create.png)

 This will open a discussion on your proposed changes.
 If your pull request is merged in, you'll see your changes appear here.

+##Good First Bugs
+If you're looking to contribute to the guide-- and we hope you do-- here are a few great places to start.

+* **Proofread and correct our typos.** If you catch a mistake, fix it!
+* **Define a term.** At the end of each section, there's a glossary of key terms.
+If we're missing a definition, feel free to add one.
+If we're missing a term that you think is important or if you find a term confusing, please add the term (and a definition if you've got one) to that section.
+* **Add a personal story or anectdote that helps illustrate a concept.** For example, if you had a successful experience using Roadmapping for your project, or can recall an instance where you worked really well with a contributor, you'd write a **short** paragraph describing that experience and add it to the relevant section.
+You'll see example anectdotes (in italics) scattered throughout the Guide.
+These stories will help give readers a sense of how Working Open happens in the real world.
+* **Suggest a diagram or visual that would help explain a concept.** Though the content is a bit abstract, want this guide to include lots of useful and beautiful visuals-- illustrations, diagroams, photos, etc. If you can think of a visual that would help make one of the concpets in the guide more concrete, let us know!
+We'll be producing custom visuals for the guide and would love to know what you'd like to see.

+If you've knocked off a few of these good first bugs and would like to contribute more...

 ## Feedback